ros2/ros2_documentation/source/Contact.rst

 Private contact
 ---------------

-If you'd like to contact us privately (e.g., if your question contains information sensitive to your organization or project), you can email us directly at ``ros@osrfoundation.org``.
+If you'd like to contact us privately (e.g., if your question contains information sensitive to your organization or project, or if it's regarding a security issue), you can email us directly at ``ros@osrfoundation.org``.